Key facts

 Importantly, the course provides more than just writing expertise.
 The projects you work on train you in transferable skills, including critical analysis, communication, problem solving and research – incredibly valuable in every field of work.
 You’ll also get to debate literature, creativity and modern writing challenges with like-minded people from different corners of business and life.
 This exposure to new ways of thinking helps you grow as a writer and shows you how literature can be used to make sense of different aspects of culture, place and history.

 The course provides lots of exposure to industry work, trends and opportunities, better preparing you for the current and future needs of the field.
 Many students take advantage of our industry partnerships to secure internships at well-known publications.
-Verandah Journal, an annual student-run publication, showcases the best work of emerging writers and artists while giving students the chance to develop expertise in selecting, editing and proofreading submissions for publication.
+Verandah Journal, annual student-run publication, showcases the best work of emerging writers and artists while giving students the chance to develop expertise in selecting, editing and proofreading submissions for publication.
 Better still, our academics are actively involved with a number of prominent writing festivals, ensuring we’ve got our finger on the pulse of emerging writing trends and industry needs.

 - Award granted